buffalo-x/borm/README.md

 ## start to use borm
 1. _borm.Init()_ should be called in your project
-2. connect to a database, here,Taking MySQL as an example.\
+2. connect to a database, taking MySQL as an example.\
 	_dsn :=  "root:XXX@tcp(127.0.0.1:3307)/db"\
 	sqlDb, err := sql.Open("mysql", dsn)_